mohanadkaleia/blog/content/posts/2024-01-19_software_engineering_yearly_planning.md

 > 💡 "By failing to plan, you are preparing to fail."
 Benjamin Franklin

 The best way to kickoff the new year is to do an adequate planning.
 In this post, I will dump down my thoughts on planning for software engineering career.
-Before we can start planning, we need to list a set of criteria or headlines of what we are trying achieve in a year.
+Before we can start planning, we need to list a set of criteria of what we are trying achieve in a year.

 To find these criteria, try to check the expectations of your role at work, for example if you are a senior software engineer, the role responsibilities can be anything from designing new systems, all the way to mentoring new engineers.
 Meaning, the planning should contain items to cover these responsibilities.